-The character Debby Downer from SNL is a good example of someone being a pessimist.
+A pessimistic person is one who tends to see the worst aspect of things or believe that the worst will happen.
 Being a pessimist means you go out of your way to find the bad in a situation.
+You tried email marketing once and will never try it again.
 You look at what is happening in the present and think that the worst outcome is going to happen no matter what.
-They key is looking ahead instead of living in the present.
+The problem is you are looking ahead instead of living in the present.